CumulusNetworks/docs/content/cumulus-linux-36/Whats-New/Cumulus-Linux-3.6-Release-Notes.md

 6. Install Cumulus Linux 3.6 onto the secondary switch using ONIE.
 At this time, all traffic is going to the switch in the primary role.

-7. After the install, copy the license file and all the [configuration files](https://docs.cumulusnetworks.com/cumulus-linux-36/Installation-Management/Upgrading-Cumulus-Linux/) you backed up, then restart the `switchd`, networking, and Quagga services.
+7. After the install, copy the license file and all the {{<link url="Upgrading-Cumulus-Linux" text="configuration files">}} you backed up, then restart the `switchd`, networking, and Quagga services.
 All traffic is still going to the primary switch.

         cumulus@switch:~$ sudo systemctl restart switchd.service
         cumulus@switch:~$ sudo systemctl restart networking.service